I showed how to do this in my room with a lower ceiling, but we used the high ceiling for the class’s shooting.

 Now to Editing

-Select all the 5 ambient shots.
+Select all five ambient shots.

 Select all the images and right-click to get this menu to pop up.
 Select HDR.

-Now select the HDR, the flash shots you did, and right-click.
+Now select the HDR the flash shots you did, and right-click.
 Select Edit In>Open as Layers in Photoshop.

 On the far right, after all the photos have loaded, you will see them stacked in the Layers panel.
 Top to bottom will be in the order they were shot.
 Click on the top one, and holding the Shift Key, click on the last one at the bottom, selecting all of them.
-Go to the top menu bar to Edit and choose on Auto-Align Layers, as I have done here.
+Go to the top menu bar to Edit and choose Auto-Align Layers, as I have done here.

-You will then see this pop up
+You will then see this pop-up.

-Click on your top image, which in this case, is my Ambient HDR.
-Then just above, click and change it from Normal to Luminosity.
+Click on your top image, which, in this case, is my Ambient HDR.
+Then, just above, click and change it from Normal to Luminosity.

 While the top layer is still selected, we will create a Hide Mask.
 Hold down the Option Key on a Mac & click on this icon that the red arrow is pointed to above.